Skip to content

 Orthopedic

-Orthopedic complaints make up a large percentage of chief complaints at any community ED, yet it is seldom given much training time during residency programs.
-The Department is associated with Campbell’s Clinic at Methodist University, which is one of the top training programs in the country for orthopedic surgery.
-Residents in the program will benefit from hands on instruction by senior orthopedic residents and attending physicians as well as hands on programs like the Splint Application Seminar and didactic teaching from the best in the world.
-You will leave the program knowing you have state of the art information and techniques for a high volume and potentially high risk component of Emergency Medicine.
+Orthopedic complaints make up a large percentage of chief complaints at any community ED, yet it is seldom given priority focus during emergency medicine training.
+This rotation is associated with Campbell’s Clinic which is one of the top training programs in the country for orthopedic surgery.
+Residents benefit from hands on instruction by senior orthopedic residents in the level one trauma center at ROH.
+There is also an option to attend sports medicine clinics for those who have a particular interest in sports medicine.

-ICU rotations at Methodist, Regional One, and Le Bonheur offer resident exposure to highly complex and critically ill patients.
-Critical care exposure includes pediatric research facilities, multiple active transplant services, regional stroke, neurological services, cardiac services, and the regional trauma service.
+ICU rotations at Methodist, Regional One, Baptist Memorial, and Le Bonheur offer resident exposure to highly complex and critically ill patients.
+Current ICU rotations include MICU, SICU, CVICU, Neuro Critical Care, and PICU.
+Critical care exposure includes multiple active transplant services, regional stroke/neurological services, cardiac services (LVAD/ECMO), and the regional trauma service.
 Residents can expect to become comfortable managing the sickest patients on a routine basis.

 EMS is an integral part of any Emergency Medicine Residency and EMS ride along time is part of the training.
 In addition to the normal EMS experience, residents receive specific training in medical control of field personnel via radio and phone.
 Residents also receive disaster training in the form of basic disaster response and protocols, Community Emergency Response Team Training and basic training on dealing with nuclear, chemical, and biological hazards.
 Advanced training is available as part of trainee’s electives and can include time at US National training centers for: Urban Disasters, Biological Agents, Chemical Agents, and Nuclear Accidents/Incidents.

 This is an exciting and high yield month.
 Initial basic intubation and airway management is taught the very first month of the residency.
-During your anesthesia month, you will be expected to log planned intubations each morning and then cover some advanced airway techniques with anesthesia staff.
-Later, a wide assortment of additional advanced airway rescue techniques will be taught in simulation and cadaver lab and implemented as called for in the ED.
+During the anesthesia month, residents are expected to log planned intubations each morning and then cover advanced airway techniques with anesthesia staff.
+Later, a wide assortment of additional advanced airway rescue techniques will be taught in simulation and implemented as called for in the ED.
 Surgical airways will also be covered.
-In the afternoon, after intubating the early afternoon planned surgical candidates, you will report to the ED and ultrasound patients that have suitable complaints and who will be getting confirmatory chest x-rays, abdominal and pelvic ultrasounds and Ct scans.
-Residents will partake in routine quality assurance review.
-As always, simulation lab will precede your clinical experience so that you can make the most of the patient interactions you have.
+In the afternoon, residents will report to the ED and ultrasound patients with a variety of complaints alongside one of the ultrasound directors.